 - You can generate more traffic from search engines.

-- You can promote your affiliate products in a better way (through product reviews, discounts, offers, email lists, etc.)
+- You can promote your affiliate products better (through product reviews, discounts, offers, email lists, etc.)

-If you haven’t created a blog on WordPress, you can get started immediately.
+You can get started immediately if you haven’t created a blog on WordPress.
 You can follow the instructions in our step-by-step guide on how to start a blog, and you’ll be able to launch your WordPress blog within 2 hours.

 7.1 Domain name